Seyloria/hide.me-server-select/README.md

 curl -O  https://raw.githubusercontent.com/Seyloria/hide.me-server-select/main/serverlist.csv
 ```

-Make sure the script is executable by setting the chmod permissions:
+Make sure the script files are executable by setting the chmod permissions:
 ```sh
 chmod +x vpnselect.sh
 chmod +x vpnselect-autostartserver.sh
 chmod +x vpnautostart.sh
 ```

+If you want the exlude an ip range that is not routed via the VPN connection
+(typically our own LAN or another VPN mesh network like tailscale) then edit the this variable
+> EXC_IP_RANGE="192.168.55.0/24,100.64.0.0/10"
+at the top of both **vpnselect.sh** and **vpnautostart.sh**.

 Changing the VPN connection via the hide.me CLI client requires sudo privileges.